chadmichel/Korben/README.md

 Library for simplifying access to IndexedDB.

 IndexedDB is a power data store that runs within the context of the browser.
-Many browsers support it: Chrome, FireFox, and IE 10 with hopes that Safari will support it soon.
+Many browsers support it: Chrome, FireFox, and IE 10.

 IndexedDB allows for a richer applications on the client by enabling the data to be stored on the client.
 Moving data to the client has 3 primary benefits.
 * Better performance than server side calls.